- About Hunger

 - Get Involved

-Edith Avila Olea is justice and peace associate director for the Catholic Diocese of Joliet.
-Each year, she supports more than a dozen parishes and campuses in conducting Offerings of Letters, delivering more than 5,400 letters to their members of Congress last year.
-Avila Olea previously worked for Catholic Charities in Joliet.
-She is a recipient of the Cardinal Bernardin New Leadership Award for her work fighting poverty and injustice in the United States through community-based solutions.
+Edith Avila Olea is policy manager for the Illinois Coalition for Immigrant & Refugee Rights.
+She recently worked as justice and peace associate director for the Catholic Diocese of Joliet, where she annually suppoprted more than a dozen parishes and campuses in conducting Offerings of Letters.
+They delivered more than 5,400 letters to their members of Congress last year.
+Avila Olea is a recipient of the Cardinal Bernardin New Leadership Award for her work fighting poverty and injustice in the United States through community-based solutions.
 Avila Olea holds a master's degree in public policy from DePaul University in Chicago and a bachelor's degree in organizational communication from Shorter University in Georgia.
 Roman Catholic.
 Joliet, Illinois.

 In 2017, 11.8 percent of households in the U.S.—40 million people—were food-insecure, meaning that they were unsure at some point during the year about how they would provide for their next meal.